ziotom78/libinsdb/docs/introduction.rst

     from libinsdb import RemoteInsDb

-    # The instrument database is kept locally, so it was
+    # The instrument database is kept remotely, so it was
     # dumped from a running InstrumentDB instance
     insdb = RemoteInsDb(
         server_address="https://insdbdemo.fisica.unimi.it",